segrax/opa-policy-generator/readme.md

 ## Warning
 While this tool will produce a file representing a policy, it is advised a manual review of every line is performed prior to using the policy.

+Items such as API-Keys must be manually set, and any other security related items not definable in a spec.

 ## Early Development
 This tool is under development and may not support all OpenAPI3 features, please open feature requests if you find features missing that you require.